Skip to content

 3. Click the Gradient tab (next to Solid Color, Image, Video, and Pattern).

-4. Click the + Add Gradient Stop button to add your first color stop.
+5. Click + Add Gradient Stop (or the equivalent control in the picker) to add your first color stop.

-5. Choose a color for the stop and adjust its position along the gradient bar.
+6. Choose a color or color variable for the stop and adjust its position along the gradient bar.

 Gradient Settings Reference